kurchi1205/ai_coding_test/README.md

 - If the **result <=0.01** , then the test image is an apple else not

 #### For getting results, run Testing_file.py .
 The results will also be stored in Results.csv

+#### Answers to the questions :
+1. My desired salary is 8 LPA - 10 LPA INR .
+2. I am available immediately.
+3. In the job description , I noticed the location as Delhi .
+I have no problem relocating to that location.
+4. I live in India , So there is no need for a sponsorship .
+5. My English proficiency is fluent .